Hello and welcome to the website of Zara Anishanslin!

 In addition to all things eighteenth century, I have a love for Lapsang Souchong tea, the city of London (especially Spitalfields), the rocky beaches of Bainbridge Island, fashion from the ZARA store, the Oxford comma, and (last but obviously not least), my two children.
 I'm also (somewhat more shamefully) slightly addicted to Twitter, good period dramas and sci fi (Poldark, Outlander, and Dr. Who rank high), and—when writer’s block strikes—I’ve been know to nibble on a Cool Ranch Dorito or two.
 You'll often find me and my children dancing in our kitchen to the soundtrack from Hamilton!
 The Musical.

-At the moment, I’m beyond excited that my first book—Portrait of a Woman in Silk: Hidden Histories of the British Atlantic World—was just released by Yale University Press.
+At the moment, I’m beyond excited that my first book—Portrait of a Woman in Silk: Hidden Histories of the British Atlantic World—is coming soon from Yale University Press.

 Thanks for stopping by, and please stay in touch.